SimFin/simfin-excel-plugin/README.md

 * If does not work open Visual Basic from Developeer Tab.
 * Tools->References-> mark Miscrosoft scriptting runtime->ok

-### SimFin(Year As String, Week As String, Token As String)
+### SimFin(Ticker As String, Year As String, Period As String, Columname As String, Token As String)
-Token = /2ZvEOSB4XgLf15ICVF0IPpj87GUCmncOKpYlYwRn6j21Y6rlVLQK4PiE839CALS